 Once you love your smile, you want to enjoy it.
 The last thing you need is to worry about your teeth shifting out of place again.
 Since a smile is an investment that will last a lifetime, you want to do your part to keep it perfect.
 Wearing your retainer may take some getting used to initially.
 But you can minimize any discomfort by giving your mouth time to adjust to your new oral appliance.
 This way, you can smile with confidence while knowing that you are doing everything right to preserve your smile.

 Schedule an Appointment with Tisseront Orthodontics

-At Tisseront Orthodontics in Reston, Va., you can receive a free consultation with Dr. Stephan Tisseront to learn more about your orthodontic options.
-Our orthodontist takes care of children, teenagers and adults at our top-of-the-line office, and he offers these treatments:
+At Tisseront Orthodontics in Reston, Va., you can receive a free consultation about retainers or more about your orthodontic options with Dr. Stephan Tisseront to learn.
+Our orthodontist takes care of children, teenagers, and adults at our top-of-the-line office, and he offers these treatments:

-It is also possible to reduce your orthodontic treatment time by using a small device from AcceleDent Aura that helps to accelerate the movement of your teeth into the correct positions.
+It is also possible to reduce your orthodontic treatment time by using a small device from AcceleDent Aura.
+This device helps to accelerate the movement of your teeth into the correct positions.

 Call us today at 703-773-1200 to schedule an examination with Dr. Tisseront in our state-of-the-art orthodontic facility.

 Like what you read?
 Comment below or CLICK on an APP LOGO to follow us and share the conversation